 - Protecting the data stored on your USB flash drive is as important as using a firewall on your PC.

-- You'll find here an extensive list of both free and paid such software that you can try.
+- Here's an extensive list of both free and premium USB drive encryption software.

 USB flash drives are very useful when we need to transfer data.
 You can use them to save confidential data if you use a public computer for example.